xoofx/LibObjectFile/doc/readme.md

 #### Print

-You can print an object to a similar textual format than `readelf` by using the extension method `ElfObjectFile.Print(TextWriter)`:
+You can print an object to a similar textual format than `readelf` by using the extension method `ElfFile.Print(TextWriter)`:

 ```c#
 // Using the previous code to create an ELF with a code section